awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 **To modify a Client VPN endpoint \(AWS CLI\)**
 Use the [modify\-client\-vpn\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-client-vpn-endpoint.html) command\.

-## Export client configuration<a name="cvpn-working-endpoint-export"></a>
+## Export and configure the client configuration file<a name="cvpn-working-endpoint-export"></a>

 The Client VPN endpoint configuration file is the file that clients \(users\) use to establish a VPN connection with the Client VPN endpoint\.
-You must download this file and distribute it to all clients who need access to the VPN\.
+You must download \(export\) this file and distribute it to all clients who need access to the VPN\.

-If your Client VPN endpoint uses mutual authentication, you must add the client certificate and the client private key to the \.ovpn configuration file that you download\.
+If your Client VPN endpoint uses mutual authentication, you must [add the client certificate and the client private key to the \.ovpn configuration file](#add-config-file-cert-key) that you download\.
 After you add the information, clients can import the \.ovpn file into the OpenVPN client software\.

 **Important**
-You must add the client certificate and the client private key information to the \.ovpn configuration file\.
-If not, clients cannot connect to the Client VPN endpoint\.
+If you do not add the client certificate and the client private key information to the file, clients that authenticate using mutual authentication cannot connect to the Client VPN endpoint\.

 By default, the “\-\-remote\-random\-hostname” option in the OpenVPN client configuration enables wildcard DNS\.
 Because wildcard DNS is enabled, the client does not cache the IP address of the endpoint and you will not be able to ping the DNS name of the endpoint\.

 If your Client VPN endpoint uses Active Directory authentication and if you enable multi\-factor authentication \(MFA\) on your directory after you distribute the client configuration file, you must download a new file and redistribute it to your clients\.
 Clients cannot use the previous configuration file to connect to the Client VPN endpoint\.

+### Export the client configuration file<a name="export-client-config-file"></a>

 You can export the client configuration by using the console or the AWS CLI\.